An Architect Designed This Soft, Immersive Jungle Gym For His Autistic Daughter

 “In therapies for children with autism, it is often that there is a sensory reward for completing a task,” Ahlquist says.
 “These can happen though as two different events.
 A visit to the sensory room would happen after completing a particular motor-related task, for example.
 We are looking to synthesize these experiences and almost reverse it.
 The sensory experience is the activity.”

 Ahlquist and his fellow researchers also developed a 2D installation in which the textile is treated like a page from a coloring book.
-Children can "paint" the canvas with their hands; a software system translates their movements into colors that are then projected onto the surface.
-Each person interacts with it differently; for example, one child preferred the canvas to start out as a completely black projection that he would then "erase" to reveal the line drawing underneath it.
-The next step is fine tuning the graphics to help encourage more specific behaviors and develop physical skills.
+Children can “paint” the canvas with their hands; a software system translates their movements into colors that are then projected onto the surface.
+Each person interacts with it differently; for example, one child preferred the canvas to start out as a completely black projection that he would then “erase” to reveal the line drawing underneath it.
+The next step is fine-tuning the graphics to help encourage more specific behaviors and develop physical skills.

-"We are just know starting to gather data for how the children are interacting with the prototypes," Ahlquist says.
-"We are looking at how to analyze the myriad of data the we are capturing.
-In working with colleagues in kinesiology and psychiatry, we can then begin to craft interventions that would focus on building specific skills related to movement and social interaction."
+“We are just now starting to gather data for how the children are interacting with the prototypes,” Ahlquist says.
+“We are looking at how to analyze the myriad of data that we are capturing.
+In working with colleagues in kinesiology and psychiatry, we can then begin to craft interventions that would focus on building specific skills related to movement and social interaction.”

-While autism is Ahlquist's primary focus, he also thinks these prototypes could be developed into tools to help children and teens with emotional challenges, since they serve as creative outlets.
+While autism is Ahlquist’s primary focus, he also thinks these prototypes could be developed into tools to help children and teens with emotional challenges, since they serve as creative outlets.
 (The structure is pretty fun to engage with, even for non-therapeutic purposes.)
-After SXSW, Sensory[STRUCTURE] will be installed at the Thinkery, a children's museum in Austin.
+After SXSW, Sensory[PLAYSCAPE] will be installed at the Thinkery, a children’s museum in Austin.

 “By confronting challenges yet satisfying sensory demands, we hope to have children achieve a level of engagement and confidence to be able to take on one of the ultimate challenges in autism: social interaction,” Ahlquist says.